tom5079/DocumentFileX/README.md

 ## Invalid Characters

-Android Scoped Storage Framework doesn't allow following characters and automatically converts them with underscore(\_) for some bizarre reason.
+Android Scoped Storage Framework doesn't allow following characters and automatically converts them to underscore(\_) for some bizarre reason.
 Filter out these characters before creating any file or folder!
 Invalid characters are: `<"> <*> <:> <<> <>> <?> <\> <|>` and `</>`